John Minter Morgan

-John Minter Morgan (1782–1854), was an English author and philanthropist.
+John Minter Morgan (1782–1854), was an English writer and philanthropist.

 Early life

 John Minter Morgan was born in London in April 1782.
 His father, John Morgan, a wholesale stationer at 39 Ludgate Hill, and a member of the court of assistants of the Stationers' Company, died at Claydon, Suffolk, on 1 March 1807, aged 66.
 The son, inheriting an ample fortune, devoted himself to philanthropy.

 Works

 His projects were akin to those of Robert Owen of Lanark but were avowedly Christian.
 His first book, published in 1819, entitled Remarks on the Practicability of Mr. Owen's Plan to improve the Condition of the Lower Classes, was dedicated to William Wilberforce, but met with slight acknowledgement.
 His next publication was an anonymous work in 1826, The Revolt of the Bees which contained his views on education.
 Hampden in the Nineteenth Century appeared in 1834, and in 1837 he added a supplement to the work, entitled Colloquies on Religion and Religious Education.
 In 1830 he delivered a lecture at the London Mechanics' Institution in defence of the Sunday morning lectures then given there.
 This was printed together with A Letter to the Bishop of London suggested by that Prelate's Letter to the Inhabitants of London and Westminster on the Profanation of the Sabbath.